 All this new blood makes for a battle by the cloud giants to dominate both mind and market share.
-In SDxCentral Research’s new Container Infrastructure Report (available as a complimentary download), we cover the implications of recent innovations by the cloud giants Amazon’s AWS, Microsoft’s Azure, and Google Cloud Platform (GCP) into the containers-as-a-service (CaaS) arena.
+In SDxCentral Research’s new Container Infrastructure Report, we cover the implications of recent innovations by the cloud giants Amazon’s AWS, Microsoft’s Azure, and Google Cloud Platform (GCP) into the containers-as-a-service (CaaS) arena.
 The likes of AWS Fargate and Microsoft Azure Container Instances (ACI) that complement existing offerings (Kubernetes-powered AWS EKS and Azure AKS) are meant to make deploying containers into the cloud easier for application developers–especially newly-minted ‘containerites’ that are not ready to manage the complexity of Kubernetes.

 While these cloud players innovate on the cluster management and orchestration front, we also see continued changes on the infrastructure side.
 For example, improvements in container networking have made connecting across containers (and VMs and bare metal) feasible and secure.
 In addition, container storage has matured to provide container-native and container-friendly storage options as well as container security.